anuesch/Disc4All_QuPath_H-DAB_Script/README.md

 # Disc4All_QuPath

-**This script is an easy forward script for the us of immunohitochemically stained slides.**
+**This script is an easy forward script for the use of immunohitochemically stained slides.**

+This script is part of a [H-DAB immunopositivity tutorial](https://app.gitbook.com/o/kAkxf5RLoV6dm2APAW3P/s/SleK316zl0BYwa7DfK2J/~/changes/9/qupath-h-dab-docs/qupath-script) for low cellular tissue.

 The first part of the script is importing the needed library, getting the project and setting it to H-DAB